rust-lang/blog.rust-lang.org/_posts/2017-05-15-rust-at-two-years.md

 [librsvg]: https://people.gnome.org/~federico/news-2016-10.html#25
 [hackfest]: https://wiki.gnome.org/Hackfests/Rust2017

-This year, [npm] started using Rust in production to serve JavaScript packages, using Rust to eliminate performance bottlenecks in their platform that serves around 350 million packages a day.
+This year, [npm] started using Rust in production to serve JavaScript packages.
+The Rust pieces eliminate performance bottlenecks in their platform that serves around 350 million packages a day.
 [Ashley Williams recently gave a talk][ag_dubs] at RustFest in Ukraine about npm's experience with Rust in production; video is coming soon.